-SHEEP -Lacey Noterman, Jarret Shapland
+SHEEP - Lacey Noterman, Jarret Shapland

 - a.
 The sheep committee has the right to combine classes to make the show more efficient. - b.
 At the time of showing, all market lambs must be slick shorn with an even length of wool covering above the hock and knee (head excluded). - c.
 Sheep must be identified with an official USDA premises ID Tag (Scrapie Tag). - d.
 Sheep must be free of clinical signs of active fungal (ringworm) infection, including club lamb fungus and sore mouth - e.
-Minimum weight limit for sheep is 90 pounds.
+Market sheep must weigh at least 90 pounds.
+Those below 90 pounds may still be shown but will NOT be eligible for overall champion or reserve champion honors.